 3 tablespoons avocado oil*

-1/4 cup water (if dressing is too thick, add a teaspoon of water at a time to thin)
+1/4 cup water (if dressing is too thick, add more water a teaspoon at a time to thin to desired consistency)

 1/2 teaspoon fresh ground pepper

 Put the ingredients into your blender and blend on high until smooth.
-If you use a Vitamix, you can add 1 teaspoon whole peppercorns and they’ll be pulverized.
+If you use a Vitamix, you can add up to 1 teaspoon whole peppercorns and they’ll be pulverized.
 In Wheatsville’s version, the cashews are not finely pulverized.
 There is still a bit of grainy texture to them.
-So to each their own in terms of texture.

-*Note on oils: Recommended oils for salad dressings include extra virgin olive, sesame, macadamia nut, walnut, avocado, and nut and seed oils that state on the label they are extra-virgin and cold-pressed or expeller-pressed.
-Organic and unrefined are also good things to look for on the label.
+*Note on oils: Recommended oils for salad dressings include extra virgin olive, sesame, macadamia nut, walnut, avocado, and nut and seed oils that state on the label they are extra-virgin, cold- or expeller-pressed, organic, and unrefined.
+And even then…